NUTR 3100. Applied Nutritional Science. 3 Hours.

 NUTR 3300.
 Nutrition, Fitness, and Health.
 3 Hours.

+Prerequisites: Basic Nutrition course or NUTR 3100 with a grade of "C" or better.
 Basic nutrients and their role in fitness and health.
 This course focuses on the effect of nutrients and foods on physical fitness and health.

 NUTR 3350.
 Weight Management and Behavior.
 3 Hours.

+Prerequisites: Basic Nutrition course or NUTR 3100 with a grade of "C" or better.
 Assessment and interventions for management of unhealthy weights.
 Emphasis is on the relationship between weight and health problems.
 The role of behavior change and nutritional strategies in health promotion will be discussed.

 NUTR 4000.
 Advanced Nutritional Therapy.
 3 Hours.